EchoLynx-s/ccna-networking-today-cheat-sheet-2025/README.md

 ### 1.3.3 Check Your Understanding – Network Representations and Topologies

-This review quiz makes sure you understand the key terminology from **1.3.1** and **1.3.2** before moving on.

-It focuses on three main ideas:
+These are the **exact questions** from the NetAcad *Check Your Understanding* for this section.

+#### Q1
-1. **How end devices physically connect to the network**
+**Which connection physically connects the end device to the network?**
-   - You need to know that the hardware component inside the device that actually plugs it into the network is the **network interface card (NIC)**.
-   - Ports and interfaces exist on networking devices, but the NIC is what gives an end device its physical network connection.
+- Port
+- ✅ NIC
+- Interface

+#### Q2
-2. **Specialized ports on networking devices**
+**Which connections are specialized ports on a networking device that connect to individual networks?**
-   - On routers and switches, certain ports are **interfaces** that connect to specific networks or segments.
-   - These interfaces are what we label `Fa0/1`, `G0/1`, etc., and they’re used when drawing logical topologies and configuring routing.

-3. **Physical vs logical topologies**
+- Port
+- NIC
+- ✅ Interface

+#### Q3
-   - One question checks that you know which topology view shows **which end devices are connected to which intermediary devices and what media is used** → that’s the **logical** view.
+**Which type of network topology lets you see which end devices are connected to which intermediary devices and what media is being used?**
-   - Another checks which view shows the **actual physical location of devices and cabling** → that’s the **physical** topology.

-Overall, this section confirms that you can:

-- Use the terms **NIC**, **port**, and **interface** correctly
-- Distinguish clearly between **physical** and **logical** topology diagrams and what each one is used for.

----
+- Physical topology
+- ✅ Logical topology

+#### Q4
+**Which type of network topology lets you see the actual location of intermediary devices and cable installation?**
+- ✅ Physical topology
+- Logical topology

+**Quick exam note:** *Physical* = “where cables/devices are”. *Logical* = “how data flows / who talks to who”.
 ## 1.4 Common Types of Networks

 ### 1.4.1 Networks of Many Sizes